rickwassing/cicada-develop/docs/overview-interface.rst

 Sleep Window Types
 ------------------

 Sleep windows can be defined in various ways.
+See the documentation:ref:`here <link>` for an in-depth discussion of sleep analysis.
 For example, the user may manually create sleep window events, import a sleep diary, or use the GGIR sleep detection algorithm to define sleep windows.
 While all of these events have the label ``sleepWindow``, their types differ (respectively ``manual``, ``sleepDiary`` and ``GGIR``).
-The Sleep Window Type panel can be used to select which type of sleep windows are used to calculate statistics for.
+The Sleep Window Type panel can be used to select which type of sleep windows are used to calculate statistics.

 1. Select the appropriate sleep window type from the dropdown menu,
 2. then click ``Apply`` for this setting to take effect.